TechnokratosDev/jetpack-compose-localization/README.md

 val supportedLocalesNow = registerSupportedLocales(RUSSIAN, TATAR)

-// 1st parameter name: id of a string, TODO remove
-// 2nd parameter: string value for default localization
+// 1nd parameter: string value for default localization
-// 3rd parameter: closure that returns dictionary of locale to string resource
+// 2rd parameter: dictionary of locale to string resource
 // hello is ext function that finds string in Localization receiver and returns it val hello = Translatable(
-    "hello",
     "Hello!",
     hashMapOf(
         RUSSIAN to "Привет!",